lucasnasc2/sales-tracker/README.md

 ## Clone and configure
 - Clone this repository into our machine and using Node and NPM, install the dependencies.
 Run `npm install` on the root folder.
-- On the root folter, create a .env.local file
+- Also on the root folder, find the file `.env` and edit the name of your organization, the color and your currency.
+[See how to configure the colors](#configuring)
-- Also on the root folder, find the file globalConfig.js and edit the name of your organization, the color and your currency.
+- lastly, on the root folter, create a `.env.local` file (for firebase credentials)

 ## Firebase backend/hosting
 This app is built with the firebase suit.
 It includes a noSql database, authentication and hosting.